manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 }
 ```

 Create a hashmap for counts and count the occurrence of each unique value.
-Then find the max of the counts, then effectively find the number of values that have the max value.
+Then find the max of the counts, then effectively find the number of values that have the max value with `scalar grep`.
 The max value is the number of occurences, so we can multiply this by the number of unique values that occur this many times.
 Easy!

 And no need to `no warnings 'uninitialized';` here, since we are merely incrementing uninitialized values.

 ### C

 Ugh.
 This one gets a little ugly.
-Here it would be very useful to have an easy to use hashmap data structure.
-But instead I powered through, with an indecent amount of sorting.
+Here it would have been very useful to have a convenient hashmap data structure.
+But I powered through without, relying on an indecent amount of sorting.
 First the forest, then the trees:

 ```c
 int cf_func(const void* a, const void* b) {